Medically reviewed by Drugs.com. Last updated on Aug 30, 2018.

 -Not recommended for patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis

--Verify renal function at baseline, and monitor periodically during therapy.
+-Obtain baseline renal function and monitor periodically during therapy

 -Evaluate for the presence of acidosis, including ketoacidosis in symptomatic patients, even if blood sugar is below 250 mg/dL.

--Seek medical advice during periods of stress as medical management of diabetes may change.
+-Patients should be instructed to seek medical advice during periods of stress or illness as medical management of diabetes may change.

 -Patients experiencing symptoms of ketoacidosis such as difficulty breathing, nausea, vomiting, abdominal pain, confusion, and unusual fatigue, or sleepiness should be instructed to seek immediate medical attention.